What Is Food Noise — and How GLP-1 Medications Turn It Off

 - Feeling "pulled" toward food even when not physically hungry

-- Difficulty focusing on tasks because food thoughts intrude
+- Difficulty focusing on tasks because food thoughts keep intruding

 - A preoccupation with whether they have eaten "correctly" that persists throughout the day

-- Feeling like they lack willpower, when actually they are just contending with a high-volume cognitive load
+- Feeling like they lack willpower, when they are actually contending with a high-volume cognitive load

 This is distinct from hunger, the physiological signal that the body needs calories.
 Food noise is more like an attentional bias toward food-related stimuli, amplified by reward circuitry in the brain.